 - Cultivating vegetables, herbs, and fruit with a high tunnel, greenhouse and garden beds

 - Serving 70% plant-based meals to guests

-- Purchasing Fair Trade coffee from Zeke’s a Baltimore-based company
+- Purchasing Fair Trade coffee from Zeke’s, a Baltimore-based company

-- Composting food scrapes on site
+- Composting food scraps on site

 - Maintaining 180 acres of land with walking trails that traverse woods, streams, a pine forest, and restored meadows

 - Using green-certified cleaning products and recycled paper products

 Pearlstone is proud to partner with community members through facilitation of the Pearlstone Sustainability Coalition.

 VISION: A culture where sustainability and environmental health are integral to Baltimore’s Jewish community.